Replenishing At Sea

 REPLENISHING AT SEA (RAS)

 To remain operational for long periods at sea it was essential that HMS Ambuscade was able to replenish fuel, stores, ammunition and people whilst on the move.
 Some of the methods are shown below.
-The ship was drilled in an Emergency Breakaway procedure if it came under attack.
+The crew was drilled in an Emergency Breakaway procedure if it came under attack.

-Light jackstay
+Light jackstay (for transferring personnel)

 Light Jackstay Avenger '83 Light Jackstay Avenger '83